dalehurley/education/18-production-mlops.md

 By the end of this chapter, you will:

-- Understand fine-tuning and when to use it
+- Understand fine-tuning and when to use it vs. RAG/prompt engineering
-- Deploy local LLMs with Ollama and llama.cpp
+- Deploy and manage local LLMs with Ollama
-- Integrate Hugging Face models
+- Integrate Hugging Face models for specialized tasks
-- Implement ML Ops monitoring and versioning
+- Implement comprehensive MLOps monitoring with Prometheus and database logging
+- Build deployment strategies (A/B testing, canary, blue/green)
-- Optimize costs and performance
+- Optimize costs and performance with caching and batching
-- Ensure AI safety, ethics, and compliance
+- Ensure AI safety, ethics, and compliance (GDPR, SOC2)
+- Implement content moderation and PII detection
+- Test ML/AI systems effectively
-- Deploy production-ready AI systems
+- Deploy production-ready AI systems with confidence

+## 🌟 What's New in This Chapter

+This chapter covers production-grade practices essential for deploying AI/ML systems:

+- **Complete code examples** with proper error handling, logging, and type hints
+- **Security best practices** including SQL injection prevention and input validation
+- **Database models** for audit logging and monitoring
+- **Dependency injection** patterns for better testability
+- **Comprehensive testing** strategies for ML systems
+- **Deployment strategies** with traffic splitting and versioning
+- **Performance optimization** with caching and batching
+- **Compliance features** for GDPR and data governance
+- **Production checklist** to ensure readiness before deployment

 ## 📖 Production AI Architecture